ssaring/sportstracker/sportstracker/docs/README.txt

 repository is hosted at GitHub.
 URL: https://github.com/ssaring/sportstracker

-Subversion was used until SportStracker 4.2.1, since version 4.3.0 the development has been switched to Mercurial and since version 6.1.0 to Git.
+Subversion was used until SportsTracker 4.2.1, since version 4.3.0 the development has been switched to Mercurial and since version 6.1.0 to Git.

 The SVN history was not imported to the Mercurial repository, there are too